pure-data/externals-howto/README.rst

     t_int *my_perform_routine(t_int *w)

-A pointer ``w`` to an array (of integer) is passed to the perform-routine that is inserted into the DSP-tree by ``class_add``.
+A pointer ``w`` to an array (of integer) is passed to the perform routine that is inserted into the DSP tree by ``class_add``.

 In this array the pointers that are passed via ``dsp_add`` are stored.
 These pointers have to be cast back to their original type.

 The first pointer is stored at ``w[1]`` !!!

-The perform-routine has to return a pointer to integer, that points directly behind the memory, where the object’s pointers are stored.
-This means, that the return-argument equals the routine’s argument ``w`` plus the number of used pointers (as defined in the second argument of ``dsp_add``) plus one.
+The perform routine has to return a pointer to integer, that points directly behind the memory, where the object’s pointers are stored.
+This means, that the return argument equals the routine’s argument ``w`` plus the number of used pointers (as defined in the second argument of ``dsp_add``) plus one.